-Anyway, the question was originally posted here, “I just want love but all I get is criticism.
+The question was originally posted here, “I just want love but all I get is criticism.
 Nothing is ever good enough for my husband.”
 However, because I was not posting from my original account, which I was able to get my answers approved by the system without going through a moderator, the answer I posted, was denied by a moderator.
 Perhaps they didn’t like that I didn’t sugar coat my answer.
-Regardless, my answer was as follows.

 There is a pretty obvious answer to your problem.

 You two are incompatible.
 You two want different things.
 He’s abusive and it’s going to cost you your entire life.

 Indeed, he has mental problems, but in a sea of mental problems, many people are too proud and dignified to get help.
 Your husband might not even be able to see it and even if it knows it, he probably won’t even try to correct it.

 You have a non-existing self esteem.
 You’re a doormat.
 You seek love from a toxic abusive narcissist who keeps putting you down.
 This is what gives him an infinite source of power.
 Your weakness and submission makes him feel good and in control.
 He controls you because perhaps he feels out of control on himself, to some degree.

 My aunt is in a very similar situation.
 She’s been in it for the last 30 ish years.
 She is a wretched soul.
 She changed religion from Buddhism to Christianity, believing that will give her power and hope while staying with him on the notion of forgiveness.
 Her excuse to my mom and her kids, “He needs someone to love him.”
 Yeah, at the cost of her own life.

 She is always unhappy.
 She is taking all sorts of medication that is ruining her mood and her liver.
 She is crying all of the time.
 She takes out her mood on her children, who have grown to resent her.
 She is dead on the inside.
 Her smiles are hollow.
 She has no life.